djplaner/memex/sense/Design/gather-weave-literature.md

 ## Design for learning

+> I present a model of entangled pedagogy that encapsulates the **mutual shaping of technology**, teaching methods, purposes, values and context.
+Entangled pedagogy is collective, and agency is negotiated between teachers, students and other stakeholders.
+Outcomes are contingent on complex relations and cannot be determined in advance.
+(Fawns, 2022, ??)

 > Student engagement can lead to a successful online learning experience when fit-for-purpose technology, quality instructional design, learner dispositions and skills, and educator knowledge and pedagogies specific to online teaching converge (Buckingham Shum and Deakin Crick, 2012; Gedera, 2014; Langub and Lokey-Vega, 2017), but learner perspectives remain critical to understanding how online learning can be improved.
+(Tualaulelei et al, 2022)

 ### Epistemic Fluency